Hormersdorf: Dialect clock

 In Hormersdorf a "Ziffern-Uhr" (Ziffer clock) was installed that displays the time of day in the local Erzgebirgisch dialect which uses the word "Ziffer" for units of five minute intervals.

-The image of the clock at the left shows "zwee Ziffern zwee'e" in the dialect meaning 01:10 (literally "two Ziffers of the second hour", a Ziffer being five minutes, the second hour being 01:00 to 02:00 or 13:00 to 14:00 in daytime).
+The image of the clock (left) contains the phrase "zwee Ziffern zwee'e" in the dialect meaning 01:10 (literally "two Ziffers of the second hour", a "Ziffer" being five minutes, the second hour being 01:00 to 02:00 or 13:00 to 14:00 in daytime).

 The left-hand wheel has twelve cogs, each showing a five minute interval (a Ziffer), from bottom to top: